Obtaining a Commercial Learner Permit (CLP)

 - Your Social Security card (laminated or metal cards not accepted) or most recent W-2 form.

-- You must have a current, legible, unexpired medical certificate completed by a Certified Medical Examiner on file with the DMV prior to renewal.
+- You must have a current, legible, unexpired medical certificate completed by a Certified Medical Examiner on file with the DMV prior to your appointment.
 Please upload your current card to Connecticut's Online Medical Certification System.

 - Printed confirmation notice of self-certification with DMV.
 Applicants must self-certify through the DMV website and print confirmation notice.